dmohl/expectThat/readme.md

 =======

 **ExpectThat** is a CoffeeScript library that helps you write expressive, self-documenting unit tests.
-ExpectThat currently supports Pavlov and QUnit.
+ExpectThat currently supports Pavlov, QUnit, and Jasmine.

 The goals of ExpectThat are: